toknowjoyman/detour/research/index.md

 # Research at Detour

-We're exploring everyday commutes and how to make them more joyful, mindful, and connected to self.
+We're exploring everyday commutes and how to make them more joyful, mindful, and connected to life's purpose.

 - Preliminary Research
   - Are people willing to take the long way home?